weaveworks-experiments/flux-classic/index.md

 are accessed as services, without dictating how the containers are created, placed or otherwise orchestrated.

- * You can dynamically select containers to become instances of a service
- * Flux will transparently load-balance requests among instances of a service
+Here are some example use cases of Flux:

+* Internal load balancing of requests between microservices
+* Allow service containers to be moved between hosts without restarting client containers
+* Rolling upgrades and blue-green deployments of containers
+* When troubleshooting an issue in a microservice architectures, tracking down the microservice to blame
+* Automatic configuration of an edge load balancer (currently nginx is supported)

- * Flux works with Weave Net and other Docker network plugins, but does not require them
+Flux is not a platform, and does not require changes to your application code.
+It can work with other Docker-based tooling, such as container schedulers.
+Flux works with Weave Net and other Docker network plugins, but does not require them

 If you are new to Flux, please read on to <a href="#introduction-to-flux">the introduction</a>.
 Otherwise, guides